Numigi/odoo-project-addons/project_group_create/README.rst

 .. image:: static/description/group.png

-When you install the module, the group of project manager is not allowed anymore to create project anymore.
+When you install the module, the group of project manager is not allowed to create project anymore.

 .. image:: static/description/warning.png